New Organisation to Help Shape Road Safety for the Future

 We welcome the creation of the Road Safety Investigation Branch and look forward to seeing it help to increase safety for everyone who uses our roads.
 We are hoping that future recommendations from the RSIB will help save lives and prevent serious injuries.
 We do sadly continue to hear about death and serious injuries all too frequently on our road networks in England and Wales.

 At Simpson Millar we know that, through our work with people like you, road accidents are still far too common.
 If you are involved in one, it can have devastating consequences for you and your family which can last a long period of time.
-Our specialist team of Road Traffic Accident Solicitors can offer you expert legal advice no matter how the accident happened.
+Our specialist team of Road Accident Solicitors can offer you expert legal advice no matter how the accident happened.

-We can help you get the care and support you need to help you recover, as well as submitting a claim to whoever was responsible.
+We can help you get the care and support you need to help you recover, as well as submitting a traffic accident claim to whoever was responsible.
 You don’t have to be a driver of a vehicle to be affected.
 Passengers, pedestrians, and cyclists are often injured too.
 If you think we can help, please get in touch today by calling us on 0808 239 6443.

-Our clients rate us asExcellentStars4.5 out of 5 based off 2595 reviewsTrustpilot
+Our clients rate us asExcellentStars4.6 out of 5 based off 2832 reviewsTrustpilot

 Jason Slack